mrfearless/creating-controls-in-assembler/author.md

 I am Keith Robertson, also known as fearless / mrfearless.
 I was born in Scotland but now live in Ireland.

 I have a Teacher Trainer Diploma in Information Technology Skills and have worked as a professional programmer for over 5 years.
 I have used a number of programming languages in production environments and custom built applications for clients using: dBASE, Clipper, Foxpro, Visual Foxpro and Visual Basic.

 I remember being interesting in coding from a young age, starting with the basic language on the ZX Spectrum 48K.

-Over the years I have managed to develop and enhance my skills with other technologies and programming languages that interested me.
+Over the years I have managed to develop and enhance my skills with other technologies and programming languages that interested me - including assembly language.

 I recall a time in the past, when my then current boss - who was coding in x86 assembler - said to me:

 > Its not for you.
 You wouldnt be able to understand the low level nature of assembler, its too advanced for you, you should stick to basic and clipper instead.